Moshes-Abraham/clasp-wiki/Building-with-LLVM-13.md

   * Fix the error in the Makefile (in rule build Makefile instead of makefile
   * sudo make
   * goes to `opt/clasp-support`
+* Alternatively to the previous step, use a prepackaged boehm
 * Clasp
   * git clone https://github.com/clasp-developers/clasp.git
   * cp wscript.config.debian10 wscript.config